 I’m most proud of the number of participants.
 It includes the 50+ preschoolers who painted their self-portraits on 6” tiles that now charm passers-by on the street outside their school.
 The grandmother who worked alongside her six grandchildren to create an oak tree mural in her attic playroom, personalized with their handprints and favorite creatures.
 The middle schoolers—some grumbling, some motivated—who helped design and piece together a cityscape of Oakland that highlights their pride of place.

 It also includes nearly all my family members and any friends who happened to be in town while a project was in progress.
 And my fellow Peace Corps Kenya folks and their families during one of our reunions.
 And my hiphop classmates.
 And my neighbors, school district colleagues, business friends, and (no kidding) the occasional random person on the sidewalk who stopped to watch our progress and was invited to join in.

-It includes at least two of Oakland's city council members, and one beloved member of the U.S. House of Representatives (yes, a beloved one exists!).
-Quite a few school principals and several custodians (in addition to hundreds and hundreds of students and their teachers), plus an assortment of accountants, carpenters, IT folks, nurses, administrators, therapists, teens serving time at juvenile hall, troops of Girl Scouts—I could go on and on, but you get the idea.
+It includes at least two of Oakland's city council members, and one beloved member of the U.S. House of Representatives (go, Barbara Lee!).
+Quite a few school principals and several custodians in addition to hundreds and hundreds of students and their teachers, plus an assortment of accountants, carpenters, IT folks, nurses, administrators, therapists, teens serving time at juvenile hall, teens during school and after school, teens being hilarious and thoughtful and responsible (from either group), troops of Girl Scouts—I could go on and on, but you get the idea.

 About a dozen out of those thousands of volunteers would label themselves "artists."
 The rest were just people who were interested and curious and wanted to give it a try.
 Wanted to improve their neighborhood park or school, or their backyard.
 Wanted to learn a new skill.